WHO WE ARE?

 WSO-sponsored programs are the International Accrediting Commission for Safety and Environmental Education and Training, Inc., and the World Institute for Safety Education and Research.

-The WSO has set up offices, recruited personnel, and provides facilities to pool technological and methodological knowledge in the health, safety, environmental, and accident prevention fields worldwide in order to share this wealth of information.
+The WSO has set up offices, recruited personnel, and provides facilities to pool technological and methodological knowledge in the health, safety, environmental, and accident prevention fields worldwide to share this wealth of information.

 The WSO is undergoing a strong growth period.
 With individual referrals and recommendations from the WSO members, there is a continuous growth of the membership and a pool of professionals seeking the WSO certifications.
 One of the latest WSO programs is directed toward professionals seeking the WSO certifications, and toward the new generations of the professionals and practitioners of safety and accident prevention: the students of the safety and environmental programs of various universities in the U.S.A and other countries.